malrau/da_wp_project/Readme.md

 <li>INSERT INTO permission(permissionName, description) VALUES('make_changes', 'Can perform INSERT, DELETE and UPDATE actions on the products database');</li>
 <li>INSERT INTO permission(permissionName, description) VALUES('buy', 'Can buy products: action only affects the transaction table of the products database');</li>
 </ul>
-From a practical point of view, with the current implementation the <i>customer</i> user role is associated exclusively with the <i>buy</i> permission and the <i>admin</i> user role is exclusively associated with the <i>make_changes</i> permission, so it would not be necessary to have to tables, and permissions could simply be attributes of the userRole table or, even more, the roleName attribute would be sufficient to determine the associated permissions.
+From a practical point of view, with the current implementation, the <i>customer</i> user role is associated exclusively with the <i>buy</i> permission and the <i>admin</i> user role is exclusively associated with the <i>make_changes</i> permission, so it would not be necessary to have two tables, and permissions could simply be attributes of the userRole table or, even more, the roleName attribute would be sufficient to determine the associated permissions.
 However, in principle, while each userRole can determine one and only one permission, one permission could be associated to more than one role.
 This is not implemented, however, at this stage.
 </br>
 Some form of database user management is better be implemented as well.
 </br>